plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 [rotki]: http://rotki.com
 [rp2]: https://github.com/eprbell/rp2

-## Some ways to calculate cryptocurrency gains
+## Some ways to calculate capital gains

+### Use reports from your broker/exchange
+This works to an extent, but the results can be limited and suboptimal, eg if you use multiple brokers.
+In particular in the cryptocurrency world people often use self-managed blockchain wallets, decentralised exchanges, and other defi apps such as liquidity pools or smart contracts, which typically don't provide gains reports.

 ### Use a PTA app to calculate gains manually
 Using subaccounts, you can keep track of each lot and its cost (across acquisitions, transfers, splits, merges and disposals);